(18 months - up to 3 years)

 The toddler class offers opportunities for your child to further refine their skills and fulfil their growing desire for independence in a safe, child-led environment.
 The children will explore the classroom independently, choosing carefully prepared activities of their choice across the four key areas of Practical Life, Movement, Language, Art and Music.
 I will be closely observing, offering activities that attract their interest and meet their development needs and guiding you on how you can help your child both in the class and at home.

-Classes limited to 6 - 8 toddlers (plus 1 parent/carer per toddler)
+Classes currently limited to 6-8 toddlers (plus 1 parent/carer per toddler)

 Structure: arrival, removal of coats/shoes, free exploration of the activities, preparation of snack and drink if chosen, sing-song and goodbyes